saucelabs-training/demo-maestro-runner/README.md

      test flows/ios/login_standard_user.yaml
    ```

-That's it - the sections below cover Android, other data centers, running a full suite,
+That's it - the sections below cover running on Android and iOS, real devices, emulators,
-tag filtering, and everything else in more detail.
+simulators, other data centers, running a full suite, tag filtering, and everything else in
+more detail.

 ## Folder structure